Creative Imaging Director, RADIO @ SiriusXM/Pandora Radio

-I was first sucked into radio in Toledo, Ohio.
-From there I moved to Hartford, CT to work for a Clear Channel cluster (with Kiss 95.7 was part of that).
+I was first sucked into radio in Toledo, Ohio (WRQN-93Q), from there I moved to Hartford, CT to work for a Clear Channel cluster (Kiss 95.7, Radio 104, Country 94.5 was part of that).
 Then I scored a gig in LA at KKBT, (first 92.3 then 100.3 The Beat).
-After my position ended up getting eliminated it sent me to the other coast for SiriusXM in NYC.
-And then...
-I took a break from radio for a while.
-First I worked for the concert production company BYP in Houston, TX.
+My position ended up getting eliminated as we merged with Radio One, it sent me to the other coast for SiriusXM in NYC.
+TTTThen...
+I took a break from radio for a while...
+First I worked for the Radio/TV concert production company BYP in Houston, TX.
 Then Rockstar Games hired me full time in Edinburgh, Scotland as their Music Producer and radio imager.
-After the residents got tired of seeing my legs in kilts (LOL) I came back to NYC to work as a Creative Director Imaging, Radio for SiriusXM/Pandora Radio.
+Residents got tired of seeing my legs in kilts (LOL) so I came back to NYC to work as a Creative Director of Radio Imaging, for SiriusXM/Pandora Radio.

 When did you first realize that you wanted to specialize in production?

 While in college I did a stint as an intern at WRQN (CHR at the time).
 Johnny D was the night host and hired me as his producer/intern.
-We used to produce bits, FX, mixes, etc, for his show and I loved it.
-Never cared to be on the air, just loved to play in the studio and come up with stuff for his show.
+I used to produce bits, FX, mixes, etc, for his show and loved it.
+Never cared to be on the air, just loved to play in the studio and come up with noises for his show.

 Where is your work currently heard?

-SiriusXM Radio is the main spot you can hear my work (LL Cool J's Rock The Bells, The Metallica & The Prince Channels, Soul Cycle Radio, and many others.
+SiriusXM Radio is the main spot you can hear my work on Drake's - Sound 42, TikTok Radio, LL Cool J's Rock The Bells, 88 Rising Radio (Asian Pop) Pandora Now, U2X Radio, The Metallica, Madonna, & Prince Channels, Soul Cycle Radio, and many others.
 Sonic logos for the newly acquired Pandora.
-If you're a gamer, you'll hear my work on the radio stations in Grand Theft Auto IV and V, including the new iFruit Radio (feat.
-Danny Brown and Skepta).
-I image a few stations for Cox Radio too.
+If you're a gamer, you'll hear my work on the radio stations in Grand Theft Auto IV and V, including the new GTA-V DLC stations added, Dec.
+2021 Rosalia's MotoMami Radio and WCC Dre Day Takeover.
+Also image a few stations for Cox Media as well.

 What advice would you give to programmers seeking to get the most out of their production/imaging talent?